-The consolidated financial statements include the financial statements of the parent company and the subsidiaries, the joint venture and the associates, prepared as at 31 December, which is the date of the Group's financial year.
+The consolidated financial statements include the financial statements of the parent company and the subsidiaries, the joint venture and the associates.
 The 'economic entity' assumption has been applied in the consolidation except for the measurement of non-controlling interest in business combinations and other forms of acquisition of subsidiaries for which the 'proportionate share of net assets' method has been chosen.